feddena/robotic-kitchen/README.md

 ```
 3. schedule pizza cooking by opening http://localhost:8080/makePizza in browser

+Note:
-Note: you able to make any amount of pizza by one API call by calling same method with optional param "amount" http://localhost:8080/makePizza?amount=10
+* you able to make any amount of a pizza by one API call by calling the same method with optional param "amount" http://localhost:8080/makePizza?amount=10
+* to see what happens in more detail change level of logs in the ```log4j.properties``` file and restart the app

 ## Stop
 1. stop app